millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 Lab 2.71828: Pandas
 ==============================================

 .. https://foundations-of-applied-mathematics.github.io/

-In this lab, you will learn how to use the powerful Pandas library used for data analyzing and manipulation.
+In this lab, you will learn how to use the powerful Pandas library used for data analysis and manipulation.

 Pandas is an amazing library for data manipulation.
 In 2008 the development of this package began at `AQR Capital Management <https://pandas.pydata.org/about/>`_.
 It was originally developed to perform quantitative analysis on financial data.
 In fact, Pandas stands for 'panel data', an economic term.
-Over the years the library was open sourced, and has been developed into the library that it is today.
+Over the years the library has been open-sourced and been developed into the library that it is today.

 DataFrames
 ----------